 Regular attendance is very important since our school week is only three days.
 We are a collaborative community, and we need all members present as often as possible.

-When absence from school is necessary for any reason, we ask that your parent calls the school between 8:00 and 8:15 a.m. to inform us that you will not be attending that day.
+When absence from school is necessary for any reason, I ask that your parent texts me between 8:00 and 8:15 a.m. to inform me that you will not be attending that day.

 Students are responsible for collecting and completing any assignments they missed while they were absent.

-I will review lessons with students in the afternoon during our two hour work cycle.
+I will review lessons with students when our schedule allows.

 GM Heritage does not require uniforms, however, clothing should be modest and respectful.